CuddleBear92/Ubooquity-Themes/README.md

-# Ubooquity Publisher Images and HTML files
+# Ubooquity Publisher & Series Images and Metadata files

 This hosts an assortment of Publishers and metadata for Ubooquity use.